cedavidyang/bridge_ranking/README.md

    ```

 10. Update table bridges with *onlink* data  by running bridgeonlink.sql

+NOTE: SRID should be the same for all the geometric manipulations

 Setup 3: update python files with directory paths
 -----